Consensys/gnark/README.md

     proof, err := groth16.Prove(ccs, pk, secretWitness)
 ```

-For more information about prerequisites see the [ICICLE repo](https://github.com/ingonyama-zk/icicle).
+For more information about prerequisites see the [ICICLE repo](https://github.com/ingonyama-zk/icicle). **NB!
+ICICLE CUDA kernels are covered by a special license for now.
+Follow the instructions to download and set up the kernels.**

-> [!NOTE]
-> As of ICICLE v3, you will need to download and install the CUDA backend.
-You can learn more about using v3 of ICICLE in our [docs](https://dev.ingonyama.com/icicle/getting_started) and the repo's [readme](https://github.com/ingonyama-zk/icicle?tab=readme-ov-file#install-cuda-backend)

 ## Citing